walterwang/krisyu.github.io/_posts/2017-07-29-swift-sequence-protocol.md

 And we'll find those functions are related with each other, for example, `first(where)` used forEach.

-And those functions/usages are make Swift Python-similar.
+And those functions/usages can make Swift code shorter and more clearable.

 - [Sequence Protocol Introduction](https://developer.apple.com/documentation/swift/sequence)
 - [Sequence.swift](https://github.com/apple/swift/blob/master/stdlib/public/core/Sequence.swift)